RMGProjects/RMG-Marketing_Program/Readme.md

 **DataNitro:** - DataNitro is an excel add in that executes python scripts in excel.
 It has its own functions and methods.
 See the documentation for more information (https://datanitro.com/docs/) .

-** Project Background:** The project that these tools relate to aimed to find the price elasticity of demand for a training program provided by a Dhaka based training centre to supervisors from within RMG factories.
+**Project Background:** - The project that these tools relate to aimed to find the price elasticity of demand for a training program provided by a Dhaka based training centre to supervisors from within RMG factories.
 The training was comprised of three modules:

 	1. P: Production and Work Study
 	2. Q: Quality Control Management